-- the academic and scientific research and opening up of materials from the Special Collections of the Graz University Library and the presentation of the results of these endeavours in the form of presentations, data bases, internet resources, printed publications, etc.
+- the scientific research and indexing of the holdings of the Special Collections at the Graz University Library as well as the presentation of the results (presentations, databases, internet, printed publications, etc.)

-- opening up of hitherto unknown or incaccessible collections in Southern and Eastern Europe
+- indexing of previously unknown or inaccessible collections from the region of Southern and Eastern Europe

-- making individual manuscripts and collections accessible which for a variety of reasons have been mostly neglected up to now
+- cataloguing of individual manuscripts and collections which, for a variety of reasons, have remained largely unnoticed to date

-- training qualified junior staff and constant further education of existing staff
+- the training of qualified junior staff and the constant further training of permanent staff

-- development of and participation in national and international projects
+- the development and participation in national and international projects

-- organisation of and participation in academic congresses, symposia, conferences, summer schools, etc.
+- the organisation of and participation in scientific congresses, symposia, conferences, summer schools, etc.